 Qualitative research designs

 The design of qualitative research depends on the subject and the audience and the skills of the interviewer/moderator.
 If the subject is personal or private then depth interviews will be better than group discussions, if the subject is more widely considered and discussed then focus groups may be best as the stimulation for discussion comes from the group members.
-For certain types of respondent (eg business people), a face-to-face group discussion may be not be feasible although telephone conferences or email groups may be alternatives.
+For certain types of respondent (eg business people), a face-to-face group discussion may be not be feasible although telephone conferences (possibly with video) or online groups may be alternatives.

 Interviewers themselves are also important in the qualitative process as the level and quality of probing and questions will depend on the interviewers understanding of the subject at hand, in order to identify areas that need clarification or further exploration and to provide a point of reassurance to draw more out of the interviewee.
 It is difficult to discuss the issue of hedging with a financial director unless you recognise that this might have something to do with exchange rate risks and to have some understanding of what the implications of hedging could be.